Why Quality Assurance Is Essential to Any Delivery Team

 - They assist in setting and maintaining high quality standards and shift focus from detecting issues to their prevention

 Investing into quality assurance is not only worthwhile, but indispensable, particularly given today’s fierce competition in IT.
-It is important to know and use QA team best practices for the desired results.
+It is useful to know and use QA team best practices for the desired results.
 So, let’s discuss how to create a good quality assurance team and run it effectively.

 Creating a QA Team